 B6 is particularly important.
 Not only does this vitamin provide energy to the body, it also has a natural, calming effect.
 Vitamin B6 deficiency has been connected to neurological conditions.

-Vitamin B6 is commonly recommended for patients with carpal tunnel syndrome.
+Vitamin B6 is commonly recommended for patients with carpal tunnel syndrome — a condition that affects your wrists and can result in your hands falling asleep at night.
 Swelling of the myelin in the wrist may sometimes be caused by a lack of B6.
 Swelling and tingling in other parts of the body may also be caused by low levels of this critical vitamin, according to vitamin B6 researcher Dr. John Marion Ellis.

 Vitamin B12 is the most essential nutrient for the nervous system.
 Deficiency of this vitamin can lead to peripheral neuropathy.
 People who get too little vitamin B12 can exhibit weakness, twitching, pain, numbness, tingling, muscle cramps and burning sensation.